 A healthy mouth and strong teeth can result from a combination of good oral hygiene and a well balanced diet that is rich in vitamins and minerals.
 Just as our bodies need good nutrition and nutrients to promote overall health, the same applies to our mouth and teeth.

-There are certain vitamins and minerals that have a positive impact our oral health.
+There are certain vitamins and minerals that can have a positive impact on our oral health.
 What we consume through foods or supplements contributes to how healthy our teeth, mouth and gums are.
-Certain vitamins and minerals have been shown to help reduce mouth sores, tooth decay and gum disease.
-Consuming a nutrient rich diet also helps with fighting off infections and bacteria.
+Certain vitamins and minerals have can help reduce mouth sores, tooth decay and gum disease.
+Consuming a nutrient-rich diet can also help with fighting off infections and bacteria.
 This is especially helpful if you are recovering from surgery, including oral surgery.

 Below are important vitamins and minerals that benefit your mouth and teeth: